microsoft/aksworkshop/_entries/03-04 codefresh.md

 ![Codefresh Integrations](media/codefresh/integrations.png)

-Click the *Add Registry* dropdown and then select *Other Registries*
+Click the *Add Registry* dropdown and then select *Other Registries*.

 Fill in the details for the Aqua registry with the following information: